 5 Ways to Plan a Child’s Birthday on a Budget

-Frugal Invites: Send out invitations through Evite.com.
+Send out invitations through Evite.com.
 Evite.com offers free online invitations that are cute and easy to create.
 You can also create simple invitations directly from your computer.
-Pick up fancy paper from stores such as Hobby Lobby when it is on sale then create an easy invitation at home on your own computer.
-Or, you can be the mom that sends out a mass message via facebook…hey, don’t judge.
+Pick up fancy paper from stores such as Hobby Lobby when it is on sale, then create an easy invitation at home on your own computer.
+Or, you can be the mom that sends out a mass message via Facebook…hey, don’t judge.

-Location: Summer parties are easy to throw at splash pads, neighborhood pools, parks, etc. For a winter party, turn your house into a fun zone.
-Pitch tents in your living room for boys; turn a bedroom into a dressing room for little girls.
+Summer parties are easy to throw at splash pads, neighborhood pools, parks, etc. For a winter party, turn your house into a fun zone.
+Pitch tents in your living room, for example.
 The trick is to use the space you have available to its best ability.
-A church fellowship hall can make for a great frugal location too.
+A church fellowship hall can make for a great frugal location, too.